nanobox-io/nanobox-docs/source/why-nanobox.html.md

 Nanobox mounts your code directory from your local machine into the virtual environment.
 Any changes to your code are reflected in your running Nanobox app.

 ### Automated Environment Provisioning & Deploys
 Nanobox provisions and builds both the virtual environment and application-level code & data services automatically and quickly.
-Nanobox Engines will auto-detect what services are needed, then automatically create them within the app's virtual network.
+Nanobox Engines can auto-detect what services are needed, then automatically create them within the app's virtual network.

 ### Reusable & Customizable
 [Engines](/getting-started/engines) are the beating heart of Nanobox.
 They provide the runtimes for your app's services, include auto-detection scripts ("[sniff](/engines/scripts/sniff)"), and make available configuration options.
 Engines can be built, published, and used by anyone.